-In February, Santa Barbara begins to warm up, bringing the bright tidings of spring on the horizon.
-With more days of sunshine, comfortably cool afternoons and longer daylight hours, it’s the perfect month to discover our coastal city.
-Enjoy a refreshing pint of craft beer or a glass of local Pinot Noir with that special someone during Valentine’s Weekend, or take Fido on a gorgeous beach walk and end the day at one of the many dog-friendly eateries in town.
-Read on for the top reasons to visit Santa Barbara during the month of February.*
+In February, Santa Barbara begins to warm up, bringing tidings of spring on the horizon.
+With more days of sunshine, comfortably cool afternoons and longer daylight hours, it’s one of the perfect months to discover this coastal city.
+Enjoy a refreshing pint of craft beer or a glass of local pinot noir with that special someone during Valentine’s Day weekend, or celebrate Hollywood’s acclaimed films (and its stars!) of the year at the Santa Barbara International Film Festival.
+Read on for the top reasons to visit Santa Barbara during the month of February.

 Seasonal tip?
-Explore the Santa Barbara South Coast at your leisure and choose from nearly 20 local accommodations offering a 3rd night free when you book a two-night stay.
-With so many artisanal boutiques to shop and decadent meals to savor, do yourself a favor and add on an extra night.
+Explore the Santa Barbara South Coast at your leisure and choose from these local accommodations offering a third night free when you book a two-night stay.
+With so many one-of-a-kind boutiques to shop and decadent meals to savor, do yourself a favor and add on an extra night.

 Love is in the Air

-February ushers in brighter days, gorgeous sunsets and the perfect opportunity for a romantic getaway.
+February in Santa Barbara provides the perfect opportunity for a romantic getaway.
 Spend Valentine’s Day in Santa Barbara getting cozy on a beach walk, taking in epic views on a hike through the backcountry or savoring a delicious candlelit meal.
-Not to mention, for the wine lovers, Santa Barbara boasts a number of Restaurants with Amazing Wine Lists to sip your way through during your stay.
-If the time is right, Santa Barbara also is the perfect backdrop for an intimately epic proposal, where the stunning landscape can help make that special moment unforgettable.
+For the wine lovers, Santa Barbara boasts a number of restaurants with amazing wine lists to sip your way through during your stay.
+For those looking veer off the beaten path on your next romantic excursion to The American Riviera®, we encourage you to embark on one of these unique date night ideas.
+If the time is right, Santa Barbara also has an inviting atmosphere for an unforgettable proposal, where the stunning landscape will make the ideal backdrop.
 Celebrating Galentine’s Day this year?
-Grab your gal pals and head to the Santa Barbara South Coast with this Girlfriend’s Guide in tow, featuring wine tasting, mouthwatering meals and incredibly relaxing spa experiences.
+Grab your gals and head to the Santa Barbara South Coast with this girlfriend’s guide in tow, which features plenty of wine tasting, mouthwatering meals and incredibly relaxing spa experiences.

 What tastes better together than wine and chocolate?
-Show your friends and family some love with handmade artisan chocolates from one of Santa Barbara’s premium purveyors.
-Enjoy offerings from Jessica Foster Confections, like the passionfruit white chocolate or apple cinnamon truffles.
-Don’t miss out on the hand rolled caramels that will melt in your mouth.
-Twenty-Four Blackbirds in the Haley Corridor gives visitors a chance to try single origin chocolates from countries, including Madagascar and the Dominican Republic.
-The hand painted, colorfully glossy truffles are a true sight to behold, and try the dark chocolate covered espresso beans for a real caffeine kick!
+Show your sweetheart some love this February with handmade artisan chocolates from one of Santa Barbara’s premium purveyors.
+Enjoy offerings from Jessica Foster Confections, like the passionfruit white chocolate or apple cinnamon truffles—and don’t miss out on the hand-rolled caramels that will melt in your mouth.
+Twenty-Four Blackbirds in the Haley Corridor gives visitors a chance to try single-origin chocolates from various countries, including Madagascar and the Dominican Republic.
+Twenty-Four Blackbirds also offers a tour of the facility accompanied with a wine and chocolate pairing; the hand-painted, bright and glossy truffles are a true sight to behold.
+(Tip: Try the dark chocolate covered espresso beans for a real caffeine kick.)